cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 ## Avoiding boolean operators in loop conditions

-If the condition is part of a loop, it might be possible to avoid the boolean expresion in it:
+If the condition is part of a loop, it might be possible to avoid the boolean expression in it:

 ```Mindcode
 // while x > 0 and x < 10 do